mdditt2000/kubernetes/cis-1-9/howto.md

     ```
     [kube@k8s-1-13-master A1]$ kubectl create -f f5-as3-configmap.yaml
     configmap/f5-as3-declaration created
     ```
 Deploy a second appliction called A2 for https.
-Example of the declaration
+Example of the declaration https://github.com/mdditt2000/kubernetes/blob/dev/cis-1-9/A2/f5-as3-configmap.yaml

-# Show all logs from pod nginx written in the last hour
-kubectl logs --since=1h
+    ```
+    [kube@k8s-1-13-master A2]$ kubectl get cm
+    NAME                 DATA   AGE
+    f5-as3-declaration   1      24m
+    ```
+    Note the declaration is already created.
+To deploy a new service simple apply declaration A1 + A2.
+AS3 running on BIP-IP will detect and implment the changes

+    ```
+    [kube@k8s-1-13-master A2]$ kubectl apply -f f5-as3-configmap.yaml
+    Warning: kubectl apply should be used on resource created by either kubectl create --save-config or kubectl apply
+    configmap/f5-as3-declaration configured
+    ```